 The flower is very attractive, lasts a long time and is perched a top a metre tall stem.

-I have it planted in rich well draining soil that only gets a little sun during winter and afternoon sun during summer.
-I generally keep clear of it when using fertilisers and find it very low maintenance.
+I have it planted in rich well-draining soil that gets a little sun during winter and afternoon sun during summer.
+I generally keep clear of it when using fertilisers and I find it low maintenance.
 If potted, it is also very happy to be inside for long periods.

-Aloe spreads via ‘pups’ that bud off the edges as a ready made plant.
-These are easily transplanted and potted aloe vera plants makes a great gift.
+Aloe spreads via ‘pups’ that bud off the edges as a ready-made plant.
+These are easily transplanted and potted aloe vera plants make a great gift.

 Here are some more grow your own food posts and some of my favourite ingredients: